 Newsletters don’t just get you eyeballs.
 Your subscriber list is a collection of people who want to hear what you have to say.
 So not only are people reading your newsletter, but your audience is already interested in what you offer.
 Your subscriber list is a self-selecting target audience.
 Audience targeting doesn’t get better than that.
 Which is why …

 Hands down, the best way to make a sale is from your subscriber list.
 Your customer list is marketing gold — a self-selected target market who wants more and invites you to market directly to them.
 All you have to do is give them what they want.

 There you have it.
 Five free email marketing services, and the reasons you need to start using one today.
 It is never too early to start building a subscriber list.

-Ready to get started with email marketing?
-Here are 8 bite-sized tips to get you going!
+Ready to start with email marketing?
+Here are eight bite-sized tips to get you going!

 After working as a massage therapist, flea market vendor, and customer service representative, Jessica Burde has found success as an online marketer and self-published author.
 Today she helps other stay-at-home moms start their dream businesses.
 Jessica’s Creative Home-Based Business Ideas worksheet is available as a free download.

 This post includes affiliate links.
 Please be aware that we only promote advertising from companies that we feel we can legitimately recommend to our readers.
 See our disclosure policy for further information.